 Clo Bear indicated that (if our plan executed as expected) this would be the longest time she'd ever stayed with one group while on the trail.

 On the way to the trailhead, we passed by a Long Trail Brewing brewpub, and made an impromptu detour for lunch and beer.
-Afterwards, we made a several mile wrong turn that, while delaying us a bit, did give us some very nice scenic views of the mountainside.
+Afterwards, we made a several mile wrong turn that, while delaying us a bit, did give us some very nice scenic views of Vermont’s mountainsides.
 This led to us getting a very late start on the trail (we got to the trailhead after 2 pm!), and at Papa Monkey's suggestion, we skipped the 1.5 miles between VT 14 and Podunk Rd. so Rainbow wouldn't have to wait quite as long for us.
-(We were planning on staying at the Hart Family's place tonight, which, being at VT 14, would make it easy to pick up that section pretty quickly tomorrow.)
+(Planning on staying at the Hart Family's place tonight, located at VT 14, will make it easy to pick up that section pretty quickly tomorrow morning.)

 While we were waiting there, the person who put the trail magic there came to pick it up, and we briefly chatted with them, and another local resident who passed by on a jog up the street, before continuing on.